Sparen/Danmakanvas/README.md

 ## Limitations

-Due to the nature of this project having shifted to pattern prototyping, there is currently no support for custom graphics, player scripts, multiple attacks in a row, sound, etc.
+Due to the nature of this project having shifted to pattern prototyping, there is currently no support for custom PNG graphics, player scripts, multiple attacks in a row, sound, etc.

 This project is currently not accepting contributions in the form of code.
 If bugs are encountered, please post an Issue here on GitHub.